Dimension-agnostic inference using cross U-statistics: One-sample mean testing

-This observation together with Lemma~\ref{Lemma: Conditional BE Bound} provides the unconditional normality of $T_{\text{mean}}$. \begin{theorem}[Unconditional uniform Berry--Esseen bound for $T_{\text{mean}}$] Let $\mathcal{P}_{0,n}$ be the class of distributions that satisfies Assumption~\ref{assumption: moment condition} with $\mu =0$ and potentially changes with $n$.
-Then there exists a constant $C_K > 0$ depending only on $K$ such that
+This observation together with Lemma~\ref{Lemma: Conditional BE Bound} provides the unconditional normality of $T_{\mathrm{mean}}$. \begin{theorem}[Unconditional uniform Berry--Esseen bound for $T_{\mathrm{mean}}$] Let $\mathcal{P}_{0,d}(L)$ be the class of distributions that satisfies Assumption~\ref{assumption: moment condition} with mean $\mu =0$ and some constant $L>1$.
+Then there exists an absolute constant $C > 0$ such that

 \end{theorem} Several remarks on Theorem~\ref{Theorem: unconditional BE Bound} are in order.